 When Adam and I first said "I do" and moved to Ann Arbor in 2007, we heard about a local community garden project with plots for rent and signed up.
 That first year the weeds grew higher than the plants, but-- to my total amazement-- delicious vegetables hid in that jungle and made their way onto our plates.

 That winter I read Barbara Kingsolver's Animal, Vegetable, Miracle, and was taken with the idea of growing our family's food and eating locally.
 I poured over seed catalogs and fell in love with the names of beans grown by Seed Savers Exchange.
 Armed with one trusty garden reference book, I seeded a flat of tomatoes in the windowsill and faithfully woke up 15 minutes early to water them with a baster every morning before work.
 I planted out our second season plot that spring and made friends with mulch.
 Everything grew!
 Tomatoes took over our kitchen in August.

 But when the daffodils bloomed in 2012, our daughter was born.
 Our lives changed in ways large and small.
 Her birth brought me home to our community, to building deeper relationships and spending time outdoors.
 Her delight in the worms, weeds, and wind brought great joy and wonder for me, and made me look for new opportunities to share gardening with children and adults.

-We consider ourselves to be caretakers of the soil first.
-If we do this most important job right, the produce we grow will be beautiful-- productive, nutritious, and more resistant to pests and disease.
 It is important to us to grow food in the cleanest way possible because we know that our agricultural practices impact the soil we eat from, the air we breathe, and the water we drink.
 We decided to show a public commitment to sustainable practices by applying for organic certification as soon as we purchased the land in early 2018.
+Accountability is important.
 By the power invested in Oregon Tilth, we were officially certified organic later that year.